tpltnt/souvenir/README.md

 running.
 The GNU Privacy Handbook is still very worth a read.

 - create keyring for playing:
-`gpg --no-default-keyring --keyring test.keyring --gen-key`
+`gpg --no-default-keyring --keyring ./test.keyring --charset utf8 --gen-key`

 - list the keys:
-`gpg --no-default-keyring --keyring test.keyring --list-keys`
+`gpg --no-default-keyring --keyring ./test.keyring --list-keys`

   - if you make changes to a key, keep the fingerprint in mind (the first 5/8 charackters after "pub")
   - first subkey listed is used for encryption
   - extra subkey needed for signing

 - edit keys (e.g. add subkey for signing):
-`gpg --no-default-keyring --keyring test.keyring --edit-key <key-id>`
+`gpg --no-default-keyring --keyring ./test.keyring --charset utf8 --edit-key <key-id>`

   - enter: `addkey`
   - select option 4